CxrlosKenobi/CxrlosKenobi/README.md

 - 🔭 I'm currently working on ...
 Python
 - 🌱 I'm currently learning ...
 Swift and Computer Vision
-- 👯 I'looking for colaborate on ...
+- 👯 I'm looking for colaborate on ...
 Python
 - 🤔 I'm looking for help with ...
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact ...
 My last name isn't Kenobi, lol